juliangut/slim-routing/README.md

 #### Route

-Defines the final route added to Slim
+Defines a route added to Slim

+* `invokable`, callable to be invoked on route match.
+Can be a container entry, class name or an array of [class, method]
 * `name`, optional, route name so it can be referenced in Slim
+* `pattern`, optional, route path pattern ()defaults to '/')
 * `methods`, optional, list of accepted HTTP route methods.
 "ANY" is a special method that transforms to [GET, POST, PUT, PATCH, DELETE], if ANY is used no other method is allowed (defaults to GET)
-* `pattern`, route path pattern
 * `placeholders`, optional, array of regex for path placeholders
 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)